 - Know and address student allergies

 Despite all best efforts, accidents or reactions to materials may occur.
-Art educators/staff should comply with the facility’s emergency procedures as provided in required annual update training.
+Art educators/staff should comply with the facility’s emergency procedures.

 *From ratios adopted by the NAEA Board, March 2011